 - 1 Scene+ point per $1 spent on all other purchases

 The Scotiabank Gold American Express Card is another fantastically flexible credit card.
-You can redeem the Scene+ Points you collect at Tim’s for movies, groceries, restaurants, or travel at a rate of 1 CPP.
-If you choose the latter, prepare to enjoy premium perks and benefits such as a discount Priority Pass membership and souvenir shopping with no foreign transaction fees.
+You can redeem the Scene+ Points you collect at Tim's for movies, groceries, restaurants, or travel at a rate of up to 1 CPP.
+If you choose the latter, prepare to enjoy premium perks and benefits such as Front of the Line access and souvenir shopping with no foreign transaction fees.

 Pros: